Culganosi/Collabor8/README.md

 Users can create proposals for project ideas that they would like to bring to life and chat with others in real-time to discuss potential partnerships.

-A personalized dashboard will also recommend to each Collab||8or the newest proposals that seek their expertise and other others who may be a great fit for collaboration.
+A personalized dashboard will also recommend to each Collab||8or the newest proposals that seek their expertise and other users who may be a great fit for collaboration.

 ## Live app